1960s insurgency in Balochistan: Military response

-not only destroyed multiple separatist bases but also destroyed vast agricultural farmland.

 Ceasefire and Aftermath

 This insurgency ended in 1969, with the Baloch separatists agreeing to a ceasefire granting general amnesty to the separatists as well as freeing the separatists.
-In 1970 Pakistani President Yahya Khan abolished the "One Unit" policy, which led to the recognition of Balochistan as the fourth province of West Pakistan (present-day Pakistan), including all the Balochistani princely states, the High Commissioners Province, and Gwadar, an 800 km^{2} coastal area purchased from Oman by the Pakistani government.
+In 1970 Pakistani President Yahya Khan abolished the "One Unit" policy, which led to the recognition of Balochistan as the fourth province of West Pakistan (present-day Pakistan), including all the Balochi princely states, the High Commissioners' Province, as well as Gwadar, an 800 km^{2} coastal area purchased from Oman by the Pakistani government.